Hammad-Younas-info/IoT-Base-Home-Automation-System/README.md

-# 🏠 IoT-Base Home Automation System using Arduino
+# 🏠Home Automation System using Arduino

 A simple time-based home automation system built with **Arduino Uno**, **16x2 LCD**, **DS3231 RTC Module**, **Relay**, **Buttons**, and a **Bulb**.
 This project allows scheduled and manual control of a home appliance (like a bulb) and displays real-time status on an LCD.